Lahaina Gateway

 Lahaina Gateway is a shopping mall located in Lahaina, Hawaii.
 The mall was completed in April 2008 and covers approximately 137,000 sqft of retail space on two floors.
 It has been managed and owned by various companies, and the mall itself has been in foreclosure on two occasions.
-Some of the current tenants at the center include Barnes & Noble, Lahaina's Department of Motor Vehicles offices, and a Foodland Farms grocery store.
+Some of the current tenants at the center include Ross, Lahaina's Department of Motor Vehicles offices, and a Foodland Farms grocery store.
 Lahaina Gateway was inspired by traditional Hawaiian architecture, with some of the buildings' facades featuring stucco accents.

 Background

 Lahaina Gateway opened in April 2008, becoming the largest shopping center in western Maui.
-The mall was developed by Western Partitions, Inc. with Kiewit Construction serving as its contractor.
-It took approximately 13 months to construct the 136,683 sqft of retail space across 11 acres, with the developer investing $2.8 million USD in the project.
-TNP Strategic Trust acquired the center, which had gone into foreclosure, in 2011 for approximately US$32 million.
+The mall was developed by Bilarjo LLC with Kiewit Construction serving as its contractor.
+It took approximately 13 months to construct the 136,683 sqft of retail space across 11 acres, TNP Strategic Trust acquired the center, which had gone into foreclosure, in 2011 for approximately US$32 million.
 However, TNP Chief Executive Anthony Thompson remarked that despite news of foreclosure, the center was receiving strong leasing inquiries.
 The company bought the mall after selling its other property, Oahu's Waianae Mall, for US$25.7 million.
 In November 2012, the center went into foreclosure again and was purchased by Strategic Retail Trust from TNP's backers, the Central Pacific Bank.
 Lahaina Gateway is currently managed by The Festival Companies, according to their official website.